takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree.md

 GET /login=UserController->render
 POST /authenticate=UserController->authenticate
+{% endhighlight %}

-8 Turn on CACHE in config.ini to enable cache based sessions
+##8 Turn on CACHE in config.ini to enable cache based sessions

 Use the Fat-Free cache setting on line 6 to turn on caching.
 We need this feature because we will store session information in a file based cache.
 You can, of course store session info in a database, but that's your homework to implement.

 If you are wondering what session information I'm talking about see point 4 about the user controller.

+{% highlight php %}
 [globals]

 DEBUG=3